Missing Person Japan

 News coverage in 2014 on Kelli’s case.

 Janice has a Facebook page for her missing daughter and welcomes any clues or suggestions.

 Kelli has brown hair that had blonde highlights in it at the time she went missing.
 She has a scar under neck, near thyroid.
 Large abdominal scar from prior sugery (tumor removal).
 Burn scar on upper arm in bicep area — most likely left arm.
 She has a tattoo on upper center of back which reads “REDNECK ANGEL” and a tattoo of a large gothic rose with vines on right hip, extending into abdomen.

-If you have any information about Kelli, please contact Donald Day at 098-961-5300 or if you want to remain anonymous, contact MPofA.
+If you have any information about Kelli, please contact 912 678 2716 to add current and or correct info or if you want to remain anonymous, contact MPofA.